-- 22.1 To submit a National Protest, a National Body or a National Paralympic Committee must show that the Protest is bona fide with supporting evidence and complete a Protest Form, that must be made available by [Para Sport] at the Competition and via [Para Sport] website, and must include the following: - 22.1.1 the name and sport of the Protested Athlete; - 22.1.2 the details of the Protested Decision and/or a copy of the Protested Decision; - 22.1.3 an explanation as to why the Protest has been made and the basis on which the National Body or National Paralympic Committee believes that the Protested Decision is flawed: - 22.1.4 reference to the specific rule(s) alleged to have been breached; and - 22.1.5 the Protest Fee set by [Para Sport]. - The Protest Documents must be submitted to the Chief Classifier of the relevant Competition within the timeframes specified by [Para Sport].
-Upon receipt of the Protest Documents the Chief Classifier must conduct a review of the Protest, in consultation with [Para Sport], of which there are two possible outcomes: - the Chief Classifier may dismiss the Protest if, in the discretion of the Chief Classifier, the Protest does not comply with the Protest requirements in this Article 22; or - the Chief Classifier may accept the Protest if, in the discretion of the Chief Classifier, the Protest complies with the Protest requirements in this Article 22. - 22.3 If the Protest is dismissed the Chief Classifier must notify all relevant parties and provide a written explanation to the National Body or National Paralympic Committee as soon as practicable.
-The Protest Fee will be forfeited. - 22.4 If the Protest is accepted: - the Protested Athlete's Sport Class must remain unchanged pending the outcome of the Protest but the Protested Athlete's Sport Class Status must immediately be changed to Review (R) unless the Protested Athlete's Sport Class Status is already Review (R); - the Chief Classifier must appoint a Protest Panel to conduct a new Evaluation Session as soon as possible, which must be either at the Competition the Protest was made or at the next Competition; and
+- 22.1 To submit a National Protest, a National Body or a National Paralympic Committee must show that the Protest is bona fide with supporting evidence and complete a Protest Form, that must be made available by World Shooting Para Sport at the Competition and via World Shooting Para Sport website, and must include the following: - 22.1.1 the name and SDMS ID of the Protested Athlete; - 22.1.2 the details of the Protested Decision and/or a copy of the Protested Decision; - 22.1.3 an explanation as to why the Protest has been made and the basis on which the National Body or National Paralympic Committee believes that the Protested Decision is flawed; - 22.1.4 reference to the specific rule(s) alleged to have been breached; and - 22.1.5 the Protest Fee of 200€. - The Protest Documents must be submitted to the Chief Classifier of the relevant Competition within the timeframes specified by World Shooting Para Sport.
+Upon receipt of the Protest Documents the Chief Classifier must conduct a review of the Protest, in consultation with World Shooting Para Sport, of which there are two possible outcomes: - 22.2.1 the Chief Classifier may dismiss the Protest if, in the discretion of the Chief Classifier, the Protest does not comply with the Protest requirements in this Article 22; or - 22.2.2 the Chief Classifier may accept the Protest if, in the discretion of the Chief Classifier, the Protest complies with the Protest requirements in this Article 22. - 22.3 If the Protest is dismissed the Chief Classifier must notify all relevant parties and provide a written explanation to the National Body or National Paralympic Committee as soon as practicable.
+The Protest Fee will be forfeited. - 22.4 If the Protest is accepted: - the Protested Athlete's Sport Class must remain unchanged pending the outcome of the Protest but the Protested Athlete's Sport Class Status must immediately be changed to Review (R) unless the Protested Athlete's Sport Class Status is already Review (R);

-[Para Sport] must notify all relevant parties of the time and date the new Evaluation Session is to be conducted by the Protest Panel.
+- the Chief Classifier must appoint a Protest Panel to conduct a new Evaluation Session as soon as possible, which must be either at the Competition the Protest was made or at the next Competition; and - World Shooting Para Sport must notify all relevant parties of the time and date the new Evaluation Session is to be conducted by the Protest Panel.

-23 [Para Sport] Protests
+23 World Shooting Para Sport Protests

-- [Para Sport] may, in its discretion, make a Protest at any time in respect of an Athlete under its jurisdiction if: - 23.1.1 it considers an Athlete may have been allocated an incorrect Sport Class; or - 23.1.2 a National Body or National Paralympic Committee makes a documented request to [Para Sport].
-The assessment of the validity of the request is at the sole discretion of [Para Sport]
+- World Shooting Para Sport may, in its discretion, make a Protest at any time in respect of an Athlete under its jurisdiction if: - 23.1.1 it considers an Athlete may have been allocated an incorrect Sport Class; or - 23.1.2 a National Body or National Paralympic Committee makes a documented request to World Shooting Para Sport.
+The assessment of the validity of the request is at the sole discretion of World Shooting Para Sport

-24 [Para Sport] Protest Procedure
+24 World Shooting Para Sport Protest Procedure